War in Yemen

-The ongoing conflict in Yemen has been raging for more than six years, following a decade of localized armed conflicts, that have generated an unprecedented humanitarian and protection crisis throughout the country.
+The protracted armed conflict in Yemen has been raging for seven consecutive years, following a decade of localized armed conflicts that have generated a massive humanitarian and protection crisis across the country.

-The level of violence across Yemen is still high.
-Multiple dynamic frontlines impact significantly on the civilian population, who is struggling with not only the consequences of the fighting but as well the consequences of a worsening economic situation.
-The fighting in Marib right now is only one example, where intense clashes have led to the displacement of hundreds of families, some displaced several times over.
+Multiple dynamic front lines impact the civilian population, which is struggling with not only the consequences of the fighting but also the consequences of a worsening economic situation.
+According to IOM, the fighting in Marib, Al-Bayda, Hodeida, Shabwah, Taiz, Al-Jawf, and Hajjah has led to the displacement of more than 157,500 people in 2021.

-Thousands of civilians have lost their lives or their properties and around 4 million had to move to safer areas.
+Thousands of civilians have lost their lives or their properties and an estimated 4.3 million people have fled their homes since the start of the conflict, including approximately 3.3 million people who remain displaced and 1 million returnees.
 Thousands of people remain detained by the parties to the conflict and many others are missing.

-Essential services have all but collapsed, leaving millions of Yemeni people in a catastrophic humanitarian situation.
-Due to the ongoing conflict and the subsequent economic crisis, Yemen faces the largest food security emergency in the world.
-Countrywide, approximately 20 million people—representing 66 percent of Yemen’s population—are experiencing a crisis or worse levels of acute food insecurity and will likely continue to face a crisis or worse outcomes through 2021.
+Essential services are on the brink of collapse, leaving millions of Yemeni people in a dire humanitarian situation.
+Due to the ongoing conflict and the subsequent economic crisis, Yemen is said to face the largest food security emergency in the world.
+The ongoing war between Russia and Ukraine will impact Yemen as Yemen imports most of its wheat needs from those two countries.
+Across Yemen, approximately 16.2 million people—representing 60 percent of the Yemeni population—are experiencing crisis levels of acute food insecurity or above.
+There are more than 4.7 million children and women who are acutely malnourished.

-Our priority in Yemen remains to assist victims of conflict and reinforce support to fragile essential systems.
-Much of the ICRC’s core humanitarian work and assistance in Yemen and elsewhere has taken on an added importance during the Covid-19 pandemic, such as our water and sanitation and our economic security programs.
-But only a political solution can bring an end to the suffering of the Yemeni people and prospects of hope for a better future.
+The ICRC’s priority in Yemen remains to protect and assist victims of the conflict and reinforce support to fragile essential systems.
+In 2022, the ICRC will focus on four main sectors: Health, Economic Security, Water, and Protection in addition to other humanitarian activities that aim at alleviating the suffering of the Yemeni people.
+But only a political solution can bring an end to the suffering of the Yemeni people and prospects for a better future.

-- 70% of the population, 20.7 million people – out of a total population of 30.5 million – are now in need of humanitarian assistance.
-12.1 million people are in acute need.
+- 80% of the population, 20.7 million people – out of a total population of 30.5 million – are currently in need of humanitarian assistance.
+14.3 million people are in acute need.
+The severity of needs is deepening, with the number of people in acute need a staggering 27 percent higher than last year.

 - 16.2 million people are food insecure.